xarray-contrib/datatree/docs/source/hierarchical-data.rst

 Collapsing Subtrees
 ~~~~~~~~~~~~~~~~~~~

-Merge all nodes in one subtree into a single dataset
+TODO: Merge all nodes in one subtree into a single dataset

-Find total number of species
-Find total biomass

 .. _Tree Contents: